Rutgers-SE/InternalGarageSystem/README.md

 # InternalGarageSystem
-The potion of the website that controls device registration, and activation
+The portion of the website that controls device registration, and activation

 # IMPORTANT